OBS: This gives only a brief introduction to the access system. Locks and permissions are fully detailed here.

 also be named “Tommy”.
 This is usually what you want since the Account

-will then remain an Immortal regardless of which Character they are
+will then remain an Developer regardless of which Character they are

 currently controlling.
 To limit permission to a per-Character level you

 should instead use quelling (see below).
-Also remember that the access
+Normally permissions can be

 Quelling your permissions¶